100 signatures reached

-Rocket Lab is scheduled to launch the US military Space Missile Defence Command payload 'Gunsmoke-J' in March 2021 for 'warfare combat targetting purposes'.
+In March this year Rocket Lab launched a US military Space Missile Defense Command payload 'Gunsmoke-J' which will be used for 'warfare combat targeting purposes'.

-The 'Gunsmoke-J' could breach the New Zealand Nuclear Free Zone, Disarmament and Arms Control Act (1987) because technological warfare systems in Space will include nuclear weapons.
+It’s highly likely that the 'Gunsmoke-J' launch could have breached the New Zealand Nuclear Free Zone Disarmament and Arms Control Act (1987), because technological warfare systems in Space will include nuclear weapons.

-In addition, it could violate the 'Approach to payload assessments under OSHAA 2019' which states that the NZ government will not approve 'payloads with the intended end use of harming, interfering with or destroying other space craft or systems on Earth.'
+In addition, it could have violated the 'Approach to payload assessments under OSHAA 2019' which states that the NZ government will not approve 'payloads with the intended end use of harming, interfering with or destroying other space craft or systems on Earth.'

-Thus, the Government should immediately rescind the 'Gunsmoke-J' permit, pending a full review of space-launch regulations in concert with the government-mandated review of the Outer Space and High-Altitude Activities (OSHA) Act 2017.
+We don’t want any more military satellites launched in Aotearoa New Zealand, and ask that the Government should immediately rescind any currently permitted launches and disallow further launches, pending a full review of space-launch regulations in concert with the government-mandated review of the Outer Space and High-Altitude Activities (OSHA) Act 2017.

 Rocket Lab is now US owned, a major client is the US military Space Force and a key investor is Lockheed Martin the world's biggest manufacturer of conventional and nuclear weapons.
 Thus, the New Zealand government must ensure the OSHAA regulations prohibit the use of NZ for Space warfare by these entities with vested interests in the warfare business.

-Stuart Nash, the Minister of Economic Development who is responsible for approving Space launches, should reject 'Gunsmoke-J' because it contributes to the technological development of warfare in Space, which is contrary to the interest of ordinary people in New Zealand.
+Stuart Nash, the Minister of Economic Development who is responsible for approving Space launches, should reject further military Space launches, because they contributes to the technological development of warfare in Space, which is contrary to the interest of ordinary people in New Zealand.